Chart Color Schemes

 Pagewood - Hillsdale - Daceyville's population is younger than the national pattern

-Pagewood-Hillsdale-Daceyville has a median age of 35 years, which is slightly younger than Greater Sydney's 37 and the national average of 38.
-The 25-34 age group makes up 18.9% of the population compared to Greater Sydney, while the 5-14 cohort stands at 9.8%.
-Between 2021 and present, the 75-84 age group has increased from 5.1% to 5.7%, whereas the 5-14 cohort has decreased from 10.4% to 9.8%.
-By 2041, population forecasts indicate significant demographic changes.
-The 75-84 age cohort is projected to rise by 667 people (73%), from 920 to 1,588.
+Pagewood-Hillsdale-Daceyville has a median age of 35 years, which is slightly younger than Greater Sydney's 37 years and somewhat younger than the national average of 38 years.
+The age group of 25-34 years old makes up 18.9% of the population, compared to Greater Sydney, while the 5-14 age group constitutes 9.8%.
+Between 2021 and present, the 75-84 age group has increased from 5.1% to 5.7% of the population, while the 5-14 age group has decreased from 10.4% to 9.8%.
+By 2041, projections indicate significant demographic changes in Pagewood-Hillsdale-Daceyville.
+The 75-84 age cohort is expected to rise substantially by 667 people (73%), from 920 to 1,588.
 Notably, the combined 65+ age groups will account for 58% of total population growth, reflecting the area's aging demographic profile.
-Conversely, both the 35-44 and 0-4 age groups are expected to decrease in number.
+In contrast, both the 35-44 and 0-4 age groups are projected to decrease in number.